 Some mountain huts have flush toilets while others only have outdoor drop toilets.
 Bring your own toilet paper.

 Lower elevation huts may have showers.
 When you check-in, you can inquire about the shower facilities and pay any necessary fees.
-Usually, showers are token operated.
+Usually, showers are token operated and cost 3-4 EUR for a 3 minute hot shower.

 Eating and Drinking in a Slovenian Mountain Hut